Steph Curry Chat: Best Dunks, Making 77 Shots In A Row & Old YouTube Videos

-Our conversation about the greatest dunker of all-time led me to asking Steph if he’s ever caught an alley-oop or dunked on anyone…at any level.
+Our conversation about the greatest dunker of all-time led me to ask Steph if he’s ever caught an alley-oop or dunked on anyone…at any level.

 “I caught an alley-oop in college.
 It shocked everybody.”
 Curry said.

-I couldn’t find any video evidence of this shocking event but I did find a NBA lockout video of Steph unofficially becoming the only person to ever miss three dunks on a single alley-oop attempt (Robert Horry missed two in similar fashion during his rookie year).
+I couldn’t find any video evidence of this shocking event but I did find an NBA lockout video of Steph unofficially becoming the only person to ever miss three dunks on a single alley-oop attempt (Robert Horry missed two in a similar fashion during his rookie year).

 As for “dunking on” someone.